 - Real Or Simulated Weapons Used As Props, Including Sword/Saber, Knife, Axe, Gun/Rifle, Etc.

+The normal dress code considerations remain in effect for this day.
+No low-cut tops, nothing too tight, all skirts/dresses/shorts within 6" from the middle of the knee.
 Students wearing masks will be required to take these off during classes and inside of offices.
 Any student asked to remove a mask by an adult on campus for the sake of identity is expected to do so without hesitation.

 Liturgical Events, Awards Ceremonies, & Performing Arts Events

 - Spaghetti straps are permitted.
 Remainder of dress code is in effect.